Amirularif/OnlineCardShoppingWebsite/README.md

 # Function of the Web Application

-1. **Main Page**: The homepage for the website, consisting of the header, content, and footer component.
-This is where the user can view all the products (cards) and add them to their cart.
+1. **Main Page** : The Main Page serves as the central hub of the website.
+It includes the Header, Content, and Footer components.
+Users land on this page, where they can seamlessly navigate through the product catalog presented in the form of cards.
+Each card represents a product, showcasing key details.

-2. **Card Detail Page**: When the user clicks on the respective card, they will be directed here. here they can view more information about the cards and even get recommended other cards as well
+2. **Card Detail Page** : The Card Detail Page is an interactive space users land on when they click on a specific product card.
+This page provides in-depth information about the selected product and offers recommendations for related items.

-3. **Shopping Cart**: Users can view the products they added into their cart by simply clicking the cart icon located on the top left of the page
+3. **Shopping Cart** : The Shopping Cart page is a user-friendly space that consolidates all selected products.
+Users can easily access this page by clicking on the cart icon, typically located on the top left of the website.